riteshsoni10/docker_compose_project/README.md

 ```

 Here,
-    `addr` is NFS Server IP.
+    `addr` is NFS Server IP i.e 10.150.20.12 .
 It can be NFS Server IP or NFS Server DNS name.
     `device` is configured as /apps instead of /nfsshare/apps, in NFS version 4 due to setting of `fsuid=0` in exports file in NFS Server, the shared volume /nfsshare can be mounted as /.

 HealthCheck is configured to enable of NFS Server container to start and ready first before application containers.